platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 - [x] needs to be rewritten from a user-perspective.
 Who am I and what is my software, and what do I need?
       :::

 A crucial aspect that often determines the software's impact and usability is its documentation.
 Everybody knows inline comments for code, and they are indeed important, but there impact on helping other scientists in contributing or using the software is rather limited.
-Above all, proper README-files are important.
+Above all, proper README-files are important, even if the author is the sole user of the software.
 The README is the first entry point for the user of contributor to the software to understand, what he or she is looking at, as SCM services are rendering an HTML representation to the user.
 It provides an overview of the software, its purpose, and its scope.
 A well-crafted README can significantly enhance user experience by providing clear, concise, and relevant information about the software.
 It can also include a brief description of the software's architecture and its main components, as well as installation instructions.

 Another essential part of your documentation is the contributing guide.
 This document fosters a collaborative environment and encourages contributions from other researchers.
 It provides guidelines on how to contribute to the software, the coding standards to follow, and the process for submitting changes.
 This ensures that the software continues to evolve and improve, benefiting the entire research community.